twome/pinguno/docs/roadmap.md

 # To do / roadmap:

 1. auto-run on boot
-1. run for extreme long term; need to save off sessions and start new ones automatically
+1. stream sessions to file
 1. run headless (prefpane? service? process?)

 ## GUI